Request through eviCore Healthcare

 Radiology Urgent / Emergent Requests

-This Urgent/Emergent policy only applies to the high end radiology codes that are prior authorized via eviCore
+This Urgent/Emergent policy only applies to Excellus membership that requires prior authorization for high end radiology codes via eviCore

 We do not require preauthorization for imaging studies for an emergency condition when a patient presents in a location other than emergency departments when, in the ordering physician's judgment, the patient's condition is emergent and directly ordering the study is the most appropriate course of action.
 Preauthorization is not required when a patient presents in an emergency department.

 When emergent imaging studies are done in settings other than the ER, the rendering or ordering provider should call us within 72 hours after services are rendered to ensure that we process the claims appropriately.
-Please call the dedicated number at 1-800-536-2484, or send a fax to 1-800-292-5109.
+Please call the dedicated number at 1-800-536-2484.

 Although most clinical emergencies present in the emergency room setting, occasionally emergent clinical conditions do present in the outpatient (facility or office) setting.
 Many physicians have asked us to create a specific list of diagnoses that would clearly divide emergent from non-emergent clinical situations.
 However, many medical conditions have diverse clinical presentations (e.g., rule out appendicitis, which can have both sub-acute and acute clinical presentations).
 Therefore, we do not believe a diagnosis code set is practical.
 As stated previously, when in the ordering physician's clinical judgment, the patient’s condition is emergent and ordering the study directly is the most appropriate course of action, we will not require preauthorization.
 The ordering physician should contact the radiologist directly and the radiologist should render the test.